-Within the policy framework set by policy C1, strategic gaps will be maintained and protected between Emsworth and Chichester, Chichester and Lavant Chichester and Bognor Regis, West Wittening and East Wittening, Bracklesham Bay and Selsey, Selsey and Pagham, Middleton-on-Sea and Littlehampton, Arundel and Littlehampton, East Preston and Ferring Ferring and Worthing, Worthing and Sompting/Lancing, Lancing and Shoreham.
-Burgess Hill and Hurstpierpoint/Keymer/Hassocks, Burgess Hill and Haywards Heath.
-Haywards Heath and Cuckfield, Haywards Heath/Lindfield and Scaynes Hill, Crawley and East Grinstead, Crawley and Gatwick Airport/Horley, Crawley and Pease Pottage, East Grinstead and Ashurstwood, Horsham and Crawley, and Horsham and Southwater.

-(b) The precise boundaries of strategic gaps will be defined in Local Plans, with the objectives of preventing coalescence and retaining the separate identity and amenity of settlements and protecting the undeveloped coastline.
+7.18 C5 (a) Within the policy framework set by policy C1, strategic gaps will be maintained and protected between Emsworth and Chichester, Chichester and Lavant, Chichester and Bognor Regis, West Wittering and East Wittering, Bracklesham Bay and Selsey.
+Selsey and Pagham, Middleton-on-Sea and Littlehampton, Arundel and Littlehampton, East Preston and Ferring, Ferring and Worthing; Worthing and Sompting/Lancing, Lancing and Shoreham, Burgess Hill and Hurstpierpoint/Keymer/Hassocks, Burgess Hill and Hurstpierpoint/Keymer/Hassocks, Burgess Hill and Haywards Heath, Haywards Heath and Cuckfield, Haywards Heath and Cuckfield, Haywards Heath and Cuckfield, Crawley and East Grinstead, Crawley and Gatwick Airport/Horley, Crawley and Pease Pottage, East Grinstead and Ashurstwood, Horsham and Crawley, and (b) Hotsham and Crawley, and Hotsham and Southwater.
+The precise boundaries of strategic gaps will be defined in Local Plans, with the objectives of preventing coalescence and retaining the separate identity and amenity of settlements and protecting the undeveloped coastline.
 Land between the settlements listed but not within the strategic gaps will be subject to policy C1.
-Only land which it is necessary to keep generally free from development in order to secure the objectives of strategic gaps on a long term basis should be included within them and therefore, in determining the boundaries, account will be taken of the development requirements of this Structure Plan.

-(c) Planning applications for development within a strategic gap will be subject to the most rigorous examination because of the possible impact of the proposed development on the gap.
-Development will be permitted only if:

-(i) It is demonstrated to be necessary to meet the requirements of, or is consistent with, other policies of the Development Plan; and

-It would not compromise individually or cumulatively the objectives and fundamental integrity of the strategic gap.
+Only land which it is necessary to keep generally free from development in order to secure the objectives of strategic gaps on a long term basis should be included within them and therefore, in determining the boundaries, account will be taken of the development requirements of this Structure Plan. (c) Planning applications for development within a strategic gap will be subject to the most rigorous examination because of the possible impact of the proposed development on the gap.
+Development will be permitted only if: (i) It is demonstrated to be necessary to meet the requirements of, or is consistent with, other policies of (ii) it would not compromise individually or cumulatively the objectives and fundamental integrity of the strategic gap.